emleddin/research-scripts/amber-analysis/README.md

 These scripts pertain to matrix correlation analysis (instances of correlation, anti-correlation, and no correlation between residues).

+## network-analysis
+Contains a script for processing cluster-based data from network analysis.

 ## `residuenumbers.sh`
 A `bash` script for writing out the residue numbers used by biologists so that they can be "keyed" to the ones in the AMBER PDB file that starts at 1.